opixelum/brain-disk-gitbook/docs/glossary.md

 ## Swap
 Refers to exchanging one crypto asset to another.

+## Upkeep (Chainlink)
+Smart contract registered on the Keepers Registory, so the Keepers Network can automates it.

 ## URI
 Uniform Resource Identifier.
 Unique sequence of characters that identifies a logical or physical resource used by web technologies.